scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 --- abstract

-This document presents the trust concept and design of the SCION *control-plane Public Key Infrastructure (PKI)*, SCION's public key infrastructure model.
-SCION (Scalability, Control, and Isolation On Next-generation networks) is a path-aware, inter-domain network architecture.
-The control-plane PKI, or short CP-PKI, handles cryptographic material and lays the foundation for the authentication procedures in SCION.
-It is used by SCION's control plane to authenticate and verify path information, and builds the basis for SCION's special trust model based on so-called Isolation Domains.
+This document presents the trust concept and design of the SCION *Control Plane Public Key Infrastructure (CP-PKI)*.
+SCION (Scalability, Control, and Isolation On Next-generation networks) is a path-aware, inter-domain network architecture where the Control Plane PKI handles cryptographic material and lays the foundation for the authentication procedures in SCION.
+It is used by SCION's Control Plane to authenticate and verify path information, and builds the basis for SCION's trust model based on Isolation Domains.

-This document first introduces the trust model behind the SCION's control-plane PKI, as well as clarifications to the concepts used in it.
-This is followed by specifications of the different types of certificates and the Trust Root Configuration.
-The document then specifies how to deploy the whole infrastructure.
+This document describes the trust model behind the SCION's Control Plane PKI, including specifications of the different types of certificates and the Trust Root Configuration.
+It also specifies how to deploy the Control Plane PKI infrastructure.

 --- middle